kvelcich/Course_Equivalency/README.md

 http://students.engr.scu.edu/~kvelcich/Application

-* Add description for why was deemed equivalent (Database, add.html) - Tracy
+* Display equivalency and author
-* Add author for equivalency, and only let them change it (Database, add/edit/search)
+* Only let author change equivalency
-* Add all SCU courses (database)
-* ignore case for string comparison
-* Check if all information is filled out before adding/editing c(add, edit)
+* Check if all information is entered before adding/editing
-* Check for add conflicts (add, edit)
+* Check for add conflicts
-* Character limits
+* Add/check character limits
+* Only let admin to set up account

+* no refresh when deleting
+* Add all SCU courses
 * Sort search results
-* no refresh when deleting
-* make icon clickable to go to search.html
+* make icon clickable
-* Only let admin to set up account
+* Ignore case for string comparison